IAPETUS2 Studentship Competition 2021

 Only one nominee can be put forward for each project.
 The IAPETUS2 Studentship Committee may demand-manage the number of nominations each HO can make in order to make the interview process practicable.

-For each nomination an IAPETUS2 Studentship Nomination Form needs to be completed and submitted, with the documentation listed in Paragraph 20 attached.
+For each nomination an IAPETUS2 Studentship Nomination Form needs to be completed and submitted, with the documentation listed above.

 Stage 4 Selecting Nominations for Funding